 Sam wasn’t a connector.
 He was a collector.

 I was reminded of this story by a friend who was sharing a recent experience with me about another small firm.
 This firm, a financial advisor, introduced my friend to a new accountant.
-Oddly enough, while my friend enjoyed working with the financial advisor and found the accountant to be superb at what they did, he ended up firing both of them after a few months of working together.
+Oddly enough, while my friend enjoyed working with the financial advisor and found the accountant to be superb at what they did, he ended up pulling the plug after a few months of working together.
 I couldn’t understand why.

 It turns out that the financial advisor was so worried about protecting his assets that he refused to let the client work directly with the accountant.
 After an initial small project together under the auspices of the financial advisor, my friend approached the advisor about contracting directly with the accountant on a continual basis for more intensive accounting work.
 The financial advisor refused, forcing him to subcontract through him despite not adding any value and thus inflating the cost and overhead associated with the relationship.
 Just a few months later, to everyone’s disappointment, my friend stopped working with both firms, finding the relationship to be too cumbersome and the costs to be too high.